Under the right circumstances, student loan refinancing can save you a lot of money and help you manage your student loan debt more effectively.

 Can I refinance my student loans if I have bad credit?

-When you refinance student loans, you’re taking out a new private loan that will replace your current federal and private loans.
 Student loan consolidation is a program offered by the government in the form of a Direct Consolidation Loan, issued by the U.S. Department of Education.
-This option allows you to combine your federal loans into a new single loan.
+This option allows you to combine multiple loans into a new single loan.

-The main difference between the two is that most people refinance so they can earn a lower interest rate and more favorable repayment terms.
+The main difference between the two is that most people refinance to get a lower interest rate and more favorable repayment terms.
 Meanwhile, a Direct Consolidation Loan doesn’t offer a change to the loan terms.
 They take the average rate of the loans you’re consolidating and round it up to the nearest eighth of a percent (0.125%).

 When is it a bad idea to refinance my loans?